SOLVITUR AMBULANDO: Paean to the Joys of Hiking and Benefits of Being in Nature

 But even in the unhurried world of 1848, dwelling in perhaps not quite so sylvan solitude on the post-idyllic shores of Walden Pond (already the ax men were hard at work leveling his cherished forest domain), ol' Hank could not manage to get enough of a good thing, that which he called Nature's "subtle magnetism" which "will direct us aright."

-As for what Thoreau thought of these "mass of men" who led lives of "quiet desperation"?
+As for what Thoreau thought of these "mass of men" who led lives of "quiet desperation", he opined: "They deserve some credit for not having all committed suicide long ago."

-An anti-social anchorite who detested the dreaded routines of his "neighbors who confine themselves to shops and offices the whole day for weeks and months, aye, and years almost together," Thoreau took solace in Mother Nature's healing balm: "I think that I cannot preserve my health and spirits unless I spend four hours a day at least, - and it is commonly more than that, - sauntering through the woods and over the hills and fields, absolutely free from all worldly engagements."
+"I think that I cannot preserve my health and spirits unless I spend four hours a day at least – and it is commonly more than that – sauntering through the woods and over the hills and fields, absolutely free from all worldly engagements."

 Say no more.

-Two years of seclusion tested the limits of Thoreau's anchorite experiment to "live deliberately, to front only the essential facts of life."
 Like some spiritual paragon (or exile) in the desert, or Native American vision quester, Thoreau was heaven-bent on sucking out "all the marrow of life," and drew immense hope and courage, and fortitude and faith, from his daily forays and immersions in Nature.

 Go figure, he must have thought.
-But, seriously, he despised the businessman and all his busy business, proclaiming it "an infinite bustle, nothing but work, work, work."
-The dagger line he wrote in his essay, "Life Without Principle" sums up his anti-business attitude: "I think that there is nothing, not even crime, more opposed to poetry, to philosophy, ay, to life itself, than this incessant business."
+But seriously, he despised the businessman and all his busy business, proclaiming it "an infinite bustle, nothing but work, work, work."

 Makes you wonder if Thoreau was delirious, or finely tuned to the Infinite and Eternal Mystery at the moment of his passing?

 No doubt a centuries old practice, actually.
 In which photosynthetic and other osmotic properties of a healthy forest act to calm monkey mind, quell doubts, banish bad thoughts, and quash all negativism.
-It is true, just by walking, by being around water and trees and flowers and sky and earth.
-We become the best persons.

 We become One with Mother Nature.
-Our True Nature.

 Where body / mind / spirit infusions of high dose O-2 and blasts of the other Big O - Oxytocin - caress the senses into a heightened and sensual state of limbic-brained ecstasy.